FREVA-CLINT/freva/docs/source/Freva.rst

 The section following section gives you an overview over the usage of the ``freva`` *python* module.
-This documentation assumes that you either, because you've setup and instance yourself or one has been setup by the freva *admin* team.
-Hence this section assumes that you know how to get to access to the python environment that has freva installed.If this is not the case please contact one of your freva *admin* or the `bset practice` section for help.
+This documentation assumes that you either because you've setup an instance yourself or one has been setup by the freva *admin* team.
+Hence this section assumes that you know how to get to access to the python environment that has freva installed.
+If this is not the case please contact one of your freva *admin* or the `bset practice` section for help.